anton-petrov/SPF/README.md

-SPF
+Shrotest Path First algorithm
 ===

-Implementation of Dijkstra's algorithm in C#
+Implementation of Dijkstra's algorithm in C#.
+Written  in 2005.